alexanderharms/Simago/docs/source/datafiles.rst

   for the continuous probability distribution.
 * ``pdf`` (essential if ``data_type`` is ``continuous``): String of the function name defined in ``pdf_file`` that produces the PDF for the continuous property.
-This function should return a ``scipy.stats.rvs_continuous`` object.
+This function should return a 'frozen' ``scipy.stats.rv_continuous`` object.
+This object becomes frozen when it is initialized with specified parameters for its probability distribution.
 * ``pdf_parameters`` (essential if ``data_type`` is ``continuous``):
   A list of parameters for the PDF function.
 Each position in the list corresponds to the equivalent condition index in the conditions file.